campoloj/SoftwareDevelopment2016/8/README.txt

 xattack: executable for testing is_attackable method and regression testing
 xfeed: executable for testing next_feeding method and regression testing
-xstep: executable for testing feed1 method
+xstep: executable for testing feed1 method rest.txt: wishlist for the rest of the player to complete the game.

 __________________________________________________________________________________________